|

 The lighting condition in the competition site shall be fixed around 1,000 Lux.
 The uniform lighting condition should be provided. <>

-(a) The overall system
+(a) The overall system3: Transmissible Information

 A match shall be played by two teams, each consisting of 3 robots.
 One of the robots can be the goalkeeper (Law 2. (b).
 2).
 Three human team members shall each control one of the three robots.
 In the beginning each team should bring 3 properly working robots on the playground, e. g. by host computer controlled robots.
 In case a team can not start with 3 robots, the team will be disqualified.
 During the competition it may happen that one or more robots fail, the team is allowed to continue.